 2025 USAEE Virtual Case Competition

-Registration is now open for the 2025 United States Association for Energy Economics (USAEE) Virtual Case Competition, a one-of-a-kind opportunity for student teams to apply their knowledge of economics, engineering, and policy analysis.
+The 2025 United States Association for Energy Economics (USAEE) Virtual Case Competition is a one-of-a-kind opportunity for student teams to apply their knowledge of economics, engineering, and policy analysis.

-This year's case problem will require entrants to consider the implications of large new loads on the electric industry (including new data centers) and propose improvements in system planning, market design, and regulatory perspective to more effectively accommodate load growth while maintaining reliable and affordable service of electricity for all customers.
-Participating teams will work on the designated case problem over a period of four weeks and submit a written report detailing their methods and solution to USAEE.
+This year's case problem required entrants to consider the implications of large new loads on the electric industry (including new data centers) and propose improvements in system planning, market design, and regulatory perspective to more effectively accommodate load growth while maintaining reliable and affordable service of electricity for all customers.
+Participating teams worked on the designated case problem over a period of four weeks and submit a written report detailing their methods and solution to USAEE.

-Finalist teams will be invited to attend the 42nd USAEE/IAEE North American Conference — for which finalists' registration fees will be waived — and receive their prizes at the annual USAEE awards luncheon.
-The conference will be held November 16-19, 2025, at The Worthington Renaissance Fort Worth Hotel in Fort Worth, Texas.
+Finalist teams were invited to attend the 42nd USAEE/IAEE North American Conference — for which finalists' registration fees will be waived — to receive their prizes at the annual USAEE awards luncheon.
+The conference was held November 16-19, 2025, at The Worthington Renaissance Fort Worth Hotel in Fort Worth, Texas.

 Prizes: